Skn0tt/EntE/docs/user-import.md

 `children` should contain a list of the usernames of that users children, separated by colons.
 If the user doesn't have any children, leave the field blank.

-`isAdult` needs to be set only for students.
+`isAdult` needs to be set only for students; set it to `"true"` should they be adult.
+If they are not adult - leave the field blank.

 `graduationYear` needs to be set for students and mangers, it matches these by their expected graduation year.